Health & Nutrition11 min read

 • Emergency vet visits and hospitalization

-• Surgery (including ACL repairs, tumor removals, foreign body extraction)
+• Surgery (including ACL repairs, tumor removals, and the classic foreign body extraction)

 • Diagnostic testing (X-rays, MRIs, blood work, ultrasounds)